Meerabankar/MeeraBankar/README.md

 Hello All,

 I am Graduate student at OU and I like data analytics field.
 I have 5+ years of experience in the data warehousing field.
-I know SQL, C, C++, R and Python(basic) and actively learning data science technologoies.
+I know SQL, C, C++, R and Python(basic) and actively learning data science techniques.